 Instructions

-- Finely shred cabbage.
+- Prep buns and cabbage.
+Finely shred cabbage.
+Set aside.
+Butter and toast the buns.
 Set aside.

 - When the thermometer reaches 350F, carefully add fish filets.
 Make sure not to overcrowd the pan.
 Deep fry in batches until crispy and cooked through, about 2-3 minutes for each fish filet.
 Transfer to a cooling rack arranged over a sheet pan, to keep the fish crispy.